muellerflorian/corona-fish/workflows/probe_design/probe-design-overview.md

 FASTA files for different viruses/pathogens/beta-coronaviruses are provided.

-__Important__: you have to buidl the databases on your local installation.

 The general command is `makeblastdb -in beta-corona.fasta -dbtype nucl -title beta-corona -max_file_sz 500000 -parse_seqids`

 - The `-parse_seqids` option is required to keep the original sequence identifiers.